What Is Keto Diet?

 Can Keto diet prevent or control diabetes?

-People with type 2 diabetes who are on keto diet have reduced the dosage of their medication by up to 50%.
-However, if you have type 2 diabetes you have to consult a doctor before making any decisions.
+People with type 2 diabetes who are on the keto diet have reduced their medication dosage by up to 50%.
+However, if you have type 2 diabetes, you have to consult a doctor before making any decisions.

 Does Keto diet allow for restrictions and preferences?